VBhojawala/vbhojawala.github.io/pages/python/07_Object_Oriented_Programming/01_Class_Object.md

 ### Class name aliasing

-<p> Class can be assigned to a variable for aliasing and used for creating objects. </p>
+<p> Class can be assigned to a variable for aliasing and can be used for creating objects. </p>

 {% assign code_block = code_block | plus: 1 %}
 {% assign code_block_id = "code-block-" | append: code_block %}